indseal/EBS-patching-automation/README.md

 1. You have to create defaults file in advance to make this script work adpatch defaultsfile=$APPL_TOP/admin/$TWO_TASK/adalldefaults.txt

-2. You need to update the environment file, APPSLOGIN(apps/<apps password>), PATCH_TOP_DIR, MOSUser & MOSPass as per your environment
+2. You need to update the environment file, APPSLOGIN(apps/<password>), PATCH_TOP_DIR, MOSUser & MOSPass as per your environment

 3. Assuming we are going to drop previous AutoPatch session, I have used "abandon=yes".
 Else it will fail with below error